nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 ### 4.1.
 Accessing help: `help`

-- If no COMMAND_WORD is given, a generic help message is displayed.
+- If no "COMMAND_WORD" is given, a generic help message is displayed.
   #### Format: `help`
   ##### Example 1:
   ```